commercialhaskell/stack/doc/configure/yaml/non-project.md

 If Stack's integration with the Nix package manager is not enabled, should Stack notify the user if a `nix` executable is on the PATH?

+## notify-if-no-run-benchmarks

+:octicons-tag-24: UNRELEASED

+Default: `true`

+Should Stack notify the user if the automatic running of a benchmark is prevented by the `--no-run-benchmarks` flag?

+## notify-if-no-run-tests

+:octicons-tag-24: UNRELEASED

+Default: `true`

+Should Stack notify the user if the automatic running of a test suite is prevented by the `--no-run-tests` flag?

 ## package-index

 [:octicons-tag-24: 2.9.3](https://github.com/commercialhaskell/stack/releases/tag/v2.9.3)